 Key Areas of Interest:

 Literature: The area has literary association with Charles Dickens, Samuel Pepys, and Thomas Hardy.
+Beatrix Potter?

 Politics: Old Hatfield was the home to several Victorian prime ministers including Lord Salisbury and Viscount Melbourne.

 Transport: Old Hatfield grew up on the coaching routes between London and the North and has subsequently been affected by the introduction of railways and roads.